tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Upon receiving the server's messages, the client responds with its Authentication messages, namely Certificate and CertificateVerify (if requested), and Finished.

-At this point, the handshake is complete, and the client and server must derive the keying material required by the record layer to exchange application-layer data protected through authenticated encryption.
+At this point, the handshake is complete, and the client and server derive the keying material required by the record layer to exchange application-layer data protected through authenticated encryption.
 Application data MUST NOT be sent prior to sending the Finished message and